pry/pry/README.markdown

 ### Navigating around state

 Pry allows us to pop in and out of different scopes (objects) using the `cd` command.
+This enables us to explore the run-time view of a program or library.
 To view which variables and methods are available within a particular scope we use the versatile [ls command.](https://gist.github.com/c0fc686ef923c8b87715)

-Here we will begin Pry at top-level, then Pry on a class and then on an instance variable inside that class:
+Here we will begin Pryy at top-level, then Pry on a class and then on an instance variable inside that class:

     pry(main)> class Hello